 Despite the Gregorian calendar being globally recognized, many cultures and countries still follow different timetables.
-Thus my countries celebrate New Year’s on a different day.
+Thus, many countries celebrate New Year’s on a different day.
 So as weird as it may sound, there may be some debate as to which is the first country to celebrate the new year.

-India: While January first is certainly celebrated there, India— a crazy multicultural melting pot— actually has many different dates for New Years.
+India: While January first is certainly celebrated there, New Year celebration in India— a crazy multicultural melting pot— actually has many different dates.
 Rongali Bihu is the most common, celebrated in mid-April on the first day of the Hindu solar calendar.
 But the specific day changes from region to region.

 Cambodia: Also a fan of April as the New Year, Cambodia has a 3-day long celebration that is dictated by the end of harvest season.
 It follows the same lunar calendar as India, in which the New Year begins when the sun enters the sign of Aries.

 Israel: The Jewish holiday of Rosh Hashana brings in the New Year in early autumn, as does the Islamic New Year (usually in late September).
 Many Orthodox Christians celebrate on the first of September.